cremerlab/cremerlab.github.io/_pages/guidelines.md

 ---
-title: Lab guidelines and best practices
+title: Lab community
-subtitle:
+subtitle: >
 	description: We have jointly formulated these lab guidelines and best practices to thrive as 	scientists and support each other
 	featured_image: /images/seg.png
+permalink: /courses
 ---

 ## Summary